 I am going to walk through a typical installation for a UV light.
 The purpose of a UV light in a pond installation is to remove any free floating algae, and kill various parasites that may be present in the pond water.
 When selecting what light is best for you, be sure to calculate the size of your pond in gallons.
-If you don’t know the formula or how to calculate the size of your pond, click here.
+If you don’t know the formula or how to calculate the size of your pond, use our pond calculator.

 Once the size of your pond is determined then you can size the light accordingly.
 It’s better to have a more powerful light than a light that is under powered for proper functioning.

 The use of a UV light was a last resort for me.
 I had an algae problem last year and it turned my water to pea soup.
 The only time I saw my fish was at feeding time, when they came to the surface.
 The algae does not harm the fish, but it makes me mental!

 Below are the various ways you could potentially hook up your UV light.
 The setup I used was based on the layout of my pond.
 There are many ways to implement the use of a UV filter based on your ponds configuration.
 Here are three different configurations based on pond size.
 The pictures are from the UV light manual.
 Click here to download it.

 For ponds that are smaller, typically 1,000 gallons or less.
 These types of ponds usually have a pump in the bottom of the pond.
 Just be sure there is some sort of prefilter to stop large particles of debris from getting lodged in the light.